The short version

 This system celebrates, rewards, and empowers wealth.
 Wealth is the measure of who won the game.
 We praise and admire those who made it to the top.
 We herald them as “job creators” and ask them to sit on panels to tell us how to live our lives.
 This is the way the system wants it.

-We – or at least some of us – have chosen an economy that equates wealth with goodness, that is OK with people dying of poverty, and which believes the quality of children’s education is a function of how wealthy their parents are.
+We – or at least some of us – have chosen an economy that equates wealth with goodness, that is OK with people dying of poverty, and which believes the quality of children’s education should be a function of how wealthy their parents are.

 “Economics” as a broad concept in no way necessitates this.
 One economic system might optimize for certain values, while another might optimize for something different entirely.
 In the same way, our economy could fundamentally recalibrate itself upon different values and toward different ends.